Easy Ways to Read and Study the Bible

 Reading

 Simply put, reading the Bible involves sitting down to read various parts of the Bible.
 Don’t read the Bible much?
 Not sure where to start?
-I love the book of Luke and the Proverbs 31 woman.
+My favorite books of the BIble are: Ruth & Esther (Old Testament), Luke (New Testament Gospel), Philippians (New Testament) and the Proverbs 31 woman (Wisdom).

 Ideas for Reading

-- Read a chronological Bible.
+Read the Bible in chronological order.
 I’ve been reading the Bible for years and still found the daily chronological BIble a game-changer in my understanding of the history of my faith.
 This is the one I read.
 It’s best when started in January.
 If I miss a day, I’ll go back and read to get caught up.
 If I miss more than a day or two, I skim what I missed and read the current day.
 I know some friends who get discouraged when they miss days and then guilt keeps them from continuing.
 It’s a process – just keep going.
+When you read this Bible you’ll read through te entire Bible in one year.

-- Set aside regular time for reading.
+- The first step is to set aside regular time for reading.
 I find early morning or before bed works best for me.

 - Begin by praying about what you are going to read.